Skip to content

 • VID (VLAN Identifier) — 12-bit VLAN ID, range 1 to 4094

 The 4-byte tag increases the maximum frame size from 1518 to 1522 bytes.
-Configure trunk ports to accept frames up to 1522 bytes, or tagged frames will be discarded as giants.
-The PCP field is particularly important for industrial networks because it controls which frames get processed first during congestion.
+Configure trunk ports to accept frames up to 1522 bytes.
+Otherwise, the switch discards tagged frames as giants.
+The PCP field controls which frames the switch processes first during congestion.

 The 3-bit PCP field prioritizes frames at Layer 2.
 Switches process higher-priority frames first when queues are congested.